Neelke Doorn

 Research profile

-Neelkeās primary research is dedicated to moral questions in water governance and in relation to the management of environmental risks and climate change, which she studies through the lens of resilience.
+Neelkeās current research focuses on the moral and ethical dimensions of risk governance, climate adaptation, and resilience, particularly in the water domain.
 In 2013, she received a personal NWO Veni grant for her project The ethics of flood risk management.
 In 2019, she received a personal NWO Vidi grant for her project āResponsibility arrangements in resilience policy for climate adaptationā.
-In addition to these personal grants, Neelke works on several project grants funded under different NWO and H2020 schemes.

 Past research and working experience